ekieffer/oneAPI-FPGA/docs/writing.md

 * The `vector_add.cpp` source code introduced in the [compiling](./compile.md) section relies on buffers and accessors.
 Although DPC++ is built on top of SYCL, the use of specific hardware needs some attentions

-!!! tig "Executing the FPGA bitstream"
+!!! tip "Executing the FPGA bitstream"
     === "Question"
         * Go to `/project/home/p200117/FPGA`
         * We have build to different FPGA bitstream versions of `vector_add.cpp`:
-          1. Go to the folder `01-no_data_alignment` and execute the code on the FPGA card.
+          1. Go to the folder `01-no_data_alignment/src` and execute the code on the FPGA card.
 What do you see ?
-          2. Now go to the folder `02-with_data_alignment` and execute the code on the FPGA card.
+          2. Now go to the folder `02-with_data_alignment/src` and execute the code on the FPGA card.
 How could we align data properly ?

     === "Solution"
         ```bash